gpuweb/WSL/Spec/source/index.rst

 - A special Invalid left-value, used to represent the dereferencing of out-of-bounds accesses and the dereferencing of ``null``
 - Array references.
 These have a base address, an address space and a size
 - Struct values.
 These are a sequence of bytes of the right size, and can be interpreted as a tuple of their elements (plus padding bits)
-- Array values.
-These are also a sequence of bytes of the right size, and can also be interpreted as a sequence of their elements (plus padding bits).

 .. note::
     Abstract left-value types were used in the typing section to represent things that can be assigned to.